jklntnx/nb.notes/pass_password_manager.md

 ```
 paste the PAT string obtained above into the user name, and hit enter twice.
 this should push the pass git repo into github.

+## confirm the token in KeyChain Access
+open "Keychain Access" and type github.com in the search box.

 ## confirm the new test password file is in the github repo
 look at github.com repo you created for the new password file as well as a